A Fistful of Collars

 “Next up: Other Business,” the slide clicked forward to another sparse white frame with only the words ‘Other Business’ on them.
 Madam Mirror ran the team efficiently and effectively, but Artificer doubted she would ever be a keynote speaker.

-“First topic: I managed to get an opening with Dr. Klock tomorrow at two for the leader of the ‘Metal Maidens’ Panzer and Artificer collared last week.
+“First topic: I managed to get an opening with Dr. Klock on Thursday at two for the leader of the ‘Metal Maidens’ that Panzer and Artificer collared last week.
 Given that she has no superpowers, we’re hoping to save some time and money by having one of you escort her over.
 Any takers?”

 “Alright, fine.
 We’ll decide tomorrow,” Madam Mirror gave a shrug, “But if no one volunteers, then I’m picking someone at random.
 Final topic: the Crimson Codex case.
 Panzer, did you have any more ideas or questions from earlier?
 It is now the appropriate time to address them.”